IlyaKozlov1991/My-first-repository/Markdown tutorial.md

 **git push** - *uploads repository from device to remote repository*

-## It's obvious that studying of a programming requires a lot of time and practice
+## It's obvious that studying of programming requires a lot of time and practice
 So just keep working!

 30/07/2022